uptech/engineering/content/docs/standards/git-commit/index.md

 3. Make commits **without** (`-m`) and it will bring up the commit message template in your editor.

 [Git Patch Stack]: https://github.com/uptech/git-ps
+[How we should be using Git]: /blog/how-we-should-be-using-git/
+[Journey to Small Pull Requests]: /blog/journey-to-small-pull-requests/